 It was (and is) a refreshing contrast to the weepy sentimentalism of Romanticism.
 The Futurists loved speed, noise, machines, pollution, and cities; they embraced the exciting new world that was then upon them rather than hypocritically enjoying the modern world’s comforts while loudly denouncing the forces that made them possible.
 Fearing and attacking technology has become almost second nature to many people today; the Futurist manifestos show us an alternative philosophy.
 Too bad they were all Fascists.
+Color Printing: Introduction.
 An Exhibition at theHugh M.

-Morris Library University of Delaware Library Newark, Delaware August 27 - December 19, 1996 Color Printing: Introduction
+Morris Library University of Delaware Library Newark, Delaware August 27 - December 19, 1996.
+Founders Of The Arts & Crafts Movement.

 Modern Art, Artists, Topics